 So, when buying an RC boat for your pool, where others check for a design that gives the least air resistance and preferably a model that allows the motor and battery upgrades, you shouldn’t.
 Your boat should be fine with a top speed of 30mph if 10-15mph is too slow for you.

-If you want to know how to make your RC boat faster, read on here
+Please check out my article if you want to know how to make your RC boat faster

 The Charge and Run Time